Manuperezro/MSP3-data-Base/README.md

-# My Recipes Note Book
+# My Recipes NoteBook

 # A responsive web apllication where the users can store recipes and also use the draw buttom to see one ramdom recipe from their list.

 ## Code Institute - Milestone Project 3